Code Block Plugin

 service.setLanguage(blockId, 'python');service.getLanguage(blockId); // 'python'service.setBackground(blockId, '#282c34');service.getBackground(blockId); // '#282c34'service.isCodeBlock(blockId); // trueservice.getSupportedLanguages(); // ['typescript', 'python', ...]Syntax Highlighting

-Section titled “Syntax Highlighting”By default, the plugin ships with a built-in RegexTokenizer that supports JSON and XML syntax highlighting out of the box.
+Section titled “Syntax Highlighting”By default, the plugin ships with a built-in RegexTokenizer that supports JSON, XML, Java, and TypeScript syntax highlighting out of the box.
 You can extend it with additional languages or replace it entirely.

 Built-in Languages

-Section titled “Built-in Languages”JSON, XML, and Java are highlighted automatically when the code block language is set to json, xml, or java.
+Section titled “Built-in Languages”JSON, XML, Java, and TypeScript are highlighted automatically when the code block language is set to json, xml, java, or typescript (the aliases ts and tsx resolve to TypeScript as well).

 Each language maps source tokens to the canonical SyntaxTokenType set: